CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 Arch Linux also has an in-depth wiki that can help you with any issues you may have.
 You can find it [here](https://wiki.archlinux.org/).
 Commands used in this guide will be written for Arch Linux, but will work on most other distributions as well.

-> **Note**: If you want actual insanity-level security, you should use [Qubes OS](https://www.qubes-os.org/).
+> **Note**: If you want maximum security, you should use [Qubes OS](https://www.qubes-os.org/).
 However, Qubes OS is not user-friendly and requires a lot of knowledge to use.
 I do not recommend it unless you are a journalist or activist.

 ## Mobile Operating System